The Difference Between Posts vs. Pages in WordPress

-When you open the WordPress dashboard for the first time and decide to start writing your first article, you might get confused.
-Should you create a new post or new page?
+When you create a new blog and open the WordPress dashboard for the first time and decide to start writing your first article, you might get confused.
+Should you create a new post or a new page?
 Are there any differences between the two?

 The short answer is – yes, there are differences.
 Posts and pages are not the same things, and there is a reason they are separated in the admin menu.
 So, before publishing your first post and page, let us briefly show you when and how to use them.